Ronny Jackson Withdraws As VA Nominee

 The Senate Veterans' Affairs Committee had postponed Jackson's confirmation hearing, originally slated for Wednesday, after accusations of misconduct surfaced against Jackson, who has served as the personal physician for the president under the Trump and Obama administrations.

-On Wednesday, allegations detailed included improperly prescribing the opiate painkiller Percocet and wrecking a government vehicle while intoxicated at a Secret Service going-away party.
-Jackson denied that accusation to reporters.

-Sen. Jon Tester of Montana, the ranking Democrat on the committee, detailed the allegations, including accusations of creating a hostile work environment, drinking while on duty and improperly prescribing drugs to White House staff, in an interview Tuesday with NPR's All Things Considered.
-The allegations came from more than 20 military employees who approached senators ahead of Jackson's confirmation hearing.

-"We were told stories where he was repeatedly drunk while on duty where his main job was to take care of the most powerful man in the world.
-That's not acceptable," Tester said, noting the allegations date back to when Jackson oversaw President Barack Obama's health care.
+In an interview Tuesday with NPR's All Things Considered, Tester said committee staffers "were told stories where he was repeatedly drunk while on duty where his main job was to take care of the most powerful man in the world.
+That's not acceptable," Tester said, noting the various allegations date back to when Jackson oversaw President Obama's health care.

-Tester said Jackson was accused of giving staffers drugs during overseas trips to help them adjust to time changes, as well as fostering a hostile workplace.

 "Some of the exact words that were used by the folks we talked to were 'abusive toward staff,' 'very explosive personality,' 'belittles the folks underneath him,' staff that he oversaw.
 'Screamed toward staff,' " Tester said.
 "Basically creating an environment where the staff felt that they needed to walk on eggshells when they were around him."

-"I was looking forward to the hearing tomorrow," Jackson said in video captured by MSNBC.
-"Kind of disappointed that it's been postponed, but I'm looking forward to getting it rescheduled and answering everybody's questions."

-Asked whether he "categorically denied" the allegations against him, he said, "I'm looking forward to the hearings, so we can sit down and I can explain everything to everyone and answer all the senators' questions."
+In the Fox interview, Trump blamed Tester for Jackson's withdrawal, and said Tester "has to have a big price to pay in Montana."
+Tester is up for re-election in November, in a state Trump won handily in 2016.

+Trump says he has someone in mind to replace Jackson, saying it's "somebody with political capability."

-Veterans' Affairs Committee Chairman Johnny Isakson, R-Ga., and Tester sent a letter to Trump on Tuesday requesting additional documentation related to Jackson's tenure as the president's doctor and his role leading the White House medical team.
+Veterans' Affairs Committee Chairman Johnny Isakson, R-Ga., and Testerhad sent a letter to Trump on Tuesday requesting additional documentation related to Jackson's tenure as the president's doctor and his role leading the White House medical team.

 The letter requested information about rumored Pentagon inspector general reports said to detail allegations into Jackson's conduct.